sisl/HorizontalCAS/README.md

 Tested with Julia v1.1

-The policy is generated in parallel via Julia by running `julia -p NUM_PROCS SolveMatrix.jl` in the GenerateTable folder, where NUM_PROCS is the number of processors you want to use.
+The policy is generated in parallel via Julia by running `julia -p NUM_PROCS SolveMDP.jl` in the GenerateTable folder, where NUM_PROCS is the number of processors you want to use.
 The top of SolveMatrix.jl specifies where the table should be written to as an HDF5 file.

 ## Train Neural Networks
 Required Python Packages: numpy, h5py, tensorflow